AGIHouse/openscience/README.md

 While pursuing a unified JSON representation, we will make a modular, reusable toolkit which we will open source for broader use.

 ### Toolkit Components:
-1. Scraping scripts
+1. Scraping scripts:
 This pulls raw data into a mount or folder.
-2. Parsing scripts
+2. Parsing scripts:
 Likely dataset conditional parsers that turn raw data into passages and additional metadata.
 Missing metadata will be handled in the database.
 Varying segmentation strategies / rules are allowed.